sbarex/SourceCodeSyntaxHighlight/README.md

 Inside it uses [Highlight](http://www.andre-simon.de/doku/highlight/en/highlight.php) to render source code with syntax highlighting.
 The application is distributed with a version of the `highlight`.
 If you want you can use a different version customizing the preferences.

+**Warning: if you have problems with the preview please try to set in the settings the output mode to .rtf**

 Starting from MacOS 10.15.0 Catalina the qlgenerator APIs are deprecated.
 Moreover a .qlgenerator package inside Library/QuickLook must be notarized on 10.15.0 to work.
 In version 10.15.1 it seems that notarization is no longer required.

 This project consists of these components: